 The American Orthopaedic Foot & Ankle Society offers injury prevention advice

-ROSEMONT, Ill., Dec.
-20, 2010 /PRNewswire-USNewswire/ -- The American Orthopaedic Foot & Ankle Society (AOFAS) has a message for previously sedentary Americans who will head to the gym this New Year: take it slow.
-Stress fractures are the most common overuse injuries of the foot and ankle.
-They occur with a rapid increase in physical activity (too much too quickly).
-Stress fractures result from a series of loading and unloading cycles that cause damage to the bone.
+ROSEMONT, Ill., April 16, 2012 /PRNewswire-USNewswire/ -- Stress fractures of the foot and ankle are commonly associated with athletes and runners but according to the American Orthopaedic Foot & Ankle Society (AOFAS), competitive dancers (as seen on ABC's Dancing with the Stars) or anyone who engages in a rapid increase in physical activity are prone to stress fractures.
+The most common overuse injuries of the foot and ankle, stress fractures result from a series of loading and unloading cycles that cause damage to the bone.
 If these forces continue and the bone is not able to repair itself fast enough, a fracture may occur.

 According to the AOFAS, the typical symptom of a stress fracture is pain, which may occur suddenly or may gradually increase over several days.
 Swelling in the foot and lower leg is also common.
 Treatment for a stress fracture of the foot includes activity modification and use of a stiff-soled shoe for approximately 2-4 weeks after injury.
 Depending on the location of the fracture, immobilization in a cast or use of crutches may be needed.
 Fractures in the 5th metatarsal, talus and navicular bone heal very slowly or may not heal at all due to poor blood supply.
 Longer periods of treatment or surgical intervention may be necessary in order to heal these types of fractures.

-The best way to avoid a stress fracture of the foot when starting an exercise program is to take it slow, know your limits and follow a sensible program.
+The best way to avoid a stress fracture of the foot when starting a dance or exercise program is to take it slow, know your limits and follow a sensible program.

 Red flags to watch for after any workout include:

 Pain in the foot or lower leg that persists more than 72 hours

 Swelling of the foot or leg that persists for more than 24 hours